What is the mysterious traditional sweet "Yubeshi"? Introducing recommended souvenirs [Fukushima Prefecture]

 However, yubeshi from different regions are similar but not the same.
 Yubeshi made in Ishikawa and Okayama prefectures is made by stuffing mochi dough into hollowed-out yuzu citrus fruit.
 Yubeshi made in Kyoto and Niigata prefectures is a soft mochi confectionery with plenty of yuzu kneaded into it.
 In the Tohoku prefectures, sesame seeds and walnuts are kneaded into the dough.
 There is such a wide variety that it can be confusing to call them all by the same name

-Yubeshi is written in kanji as " yuzu mochiko ."
-In other words, it refers to a rice cake confection made with yuzu, and its roots lie in a preserved food from the Muromachi period.
-As it spread throughout the country, it seems likely that the recipe changed to suit the ingredients that were readily available in each region and the climate.
+in kanji柚餅子.
+It refers to a rice cake confection made with yuzu citrus fruit, and its roots lie in the Muromachi period as a preserved food.
+As it spread throughout Japan, it likely evolved to use ingredients readily available in each region and preparation methods suited to the local climate.

 It is thought that yubeshi made with walnuts and sesame seeds instead of yuzu became popular in the Tohoku region, where yuzu cultivation was limited.
 However, Tohoku has always had a culture of actively eating mochi.
 It may be that the unique mochi dishes that existed in each region mixed with the yubeshi-making methods that spread from the south and west that led to the creation of original yubeshi with strong regional flavors in each region of Tohoku